gchq/Palisade-services/filtered-resource-service/README.md

 --->
 ![Filtered-Resource Service Low-Level Diagram](doc/Filtered-Resource-Service-LL.png)

-The main route of web requests - and subsequent websocket messages - through the service is shown in the above diagram.
+The main route of web requests - and subsequent WebSocket messages - through the service is shown in the above diagram.
-The green boxes are client web requests, red boxes are kafka topics, and red storage is redis persistence.
+The green boxes are client web requests, red boxes are Kafka topics, and red storage is Redis persistence.

 ### Token-Offset Actor System

 The top-right box is the token-offset-system and its associated worker actors.
 This performs the task of persisting and retrieving offsets for tokens.
-We use an Akka Actor System to process both requests from the client and messages from kafka.
+We use an Akka Actor System to process both requests from the client and messages from Kafka.
 The first diagram below shows what happens when a client connects to the service before the request has been processed by Palisade.
 The second diagram below shows what happens when a client connects to the service after the request has been processed by Palisade.